kbmackenzie/aranea/docs/aranea.md

 #endif
 ```

-Nesting is also supported: conditional blocks can be nested within each other *ad infinitum*.
+Nesting is also supported: conditional blocks can be nested within other conditional blocks.

 ### `#ifndef`